rpardee/virtual_data_warehouse/sdrf_presentation_outline.md

 You can create markdown on any device running any operating system.

-No horrible horrible freedom--you're limited to just a few common formatting options (headings, italics, bold, tables).
+No horrible horrible freedom--you're limited to just a few common formatting options (headings, italics, bold, tables, lists).

+6. You probably already know it

+Markdown is one of those technologies whose simplicity and openness has caused people to integrate it into other technologies.
+If you've ever used:
+* reddit
+* slack
+* discord
+*

 > "The more constraints one imposes, the more one frees one's self of the chains that shackle the spirit."
 - Igor Stravinsky